afbernardino/cheatsheets/_posts/docker/2018-02-09-Spinning-up-the-first-Docker-container.md

 talk about the cleaning up process.

 <h2>Image and container</h2>
-To understand the following steps we need to understand the difference between an image and a container.
+To understand the following steps you need to understand the difference between an image and a container.
 Think of an image as a box, where you just put your application (and its dependencies) inside, and the container as the running instance of what is